PeterZhouSZ/Adversarial-Single-Image-SVBRDF-Estimation-with-Hybrid-Training/README.md

 python test.py --name $exp --dataroot $data --resize_or_crop resize --MyTest ALL_4D --netG NewVA_Net_Light --which_epoch final --mode Real --savename $name
 ```

-Please download the checkpoint and save it into `./checkpoints/$exp/`.
+Please download the checkpoint and save it into `./checkpoints/$exp/`. `$data` is the path of test dataset.
 As default, the output results will be save into `./results/$exp/$name`

 Here are some more instructions about the command arguments: